Here is an explanation of the some of the common steps to take when troubleshooting issues on a district iPad.

 - Slide to shut down the iPad

-- After 20 seconds, power on the device by holding the Sleep/Wake button down again
+- After twenty (20) seconds, power on the device by holding the Sleep/Wake button down again

 - A hard reset can be performed by holding down the Sleep/Wake button and Home button until the device resets

-Note: When resetting, let go of the buttons after the white Apple logo appears
+- When performing a hard reset, let go of the buttons after the white Apple logo appears

 - To find out if restrictions are in place go to Settings > Screen Time